louiebao/louiebao.github.io/_posts/2018-12-06-how-to-replace-an-identity-column-with-a-sequence-object-using-ssdt.md

 **3. Find a way to set the next value**

-When I was doing this for the first time, I naturally looked for a way to set the next value like how you would do it for the identity column using `dbcc checkident('dbo.application', reseed, 100)`, the only option I could find for the new sequence object was `alter sequence dbo.application_id_sequence with restart 100`.
+When I was doing this for the first time, I instinctively looked for a way to set the next value like how you would do it for the identity column using `dbcc checkident('dbo.application', reseed, 100)`, the only option I could find for the sequence object was `alter sequence dbo.application_id_sequence with restart 100`.

-I didn't realise at the time that the reset behaviour between identity and sequence is not the same.
+I didn't realise at the time that the reset behaviour between _identity_ and _sequence_ is not exactly the same:

 |Reset Command|Start Value|Current Value|Next Value|
 |:--|:--|:--|:--|